Thyme-0/sgs_tool/README.md

-This is a custom tool for physical game assist for sgs
+This is a PERSONAL PROJECT

+A custom tool for physical game assist for sgs